JacopoPan/a-minimalist-guide/Part2.md

 ## File system differences across Vector's locations

-Note: there minor differences in the file system organization of your home `~` and `scratch` folders across Vector's location
+Note: there are minor differences in the file system organization of your home `~` and `scratch` folders across Vector's location

 MaRS (login using `q.[omitted domain]`, `m.[omitted domain]`)
 ```